salah-mo/elite-coffee-demo-0.0.2/docs/NO_DATABASE_SETUP.md

 ## 🆘 Need Help?

 - Check `PROJECT_STRUCTURE.md` for architecture details
+- See `ODOO_INTEGRATION.md` to enable Odoo endpoints
 - API returns errors with helpful messages
 - All endpoints include TypeScript types
-- Console logs show request/response data

 ---

 Everything works out of the box - no database setup required! 🎉

-Start building your features right away and add database persistence later when you need it.
+Start building your features right away and switch to a database later if you need it.